AMBER Alert issued for 2 missing children in Jacksonville

 Braxton stands 3 feet, 4 inches tall, weighs around 40 pounds, and has black hair and brown eyes.
 Bri’ya stands 3 feet tall, weighs around 30 pounds, and has black hair and brown eyes.

+“We are working multiple scenarios,” the spokesperson said.
+“Foul play could be a factor.
+Obviously, at this point, we just don’t know.”

-Braxton was last seen wearing a red sweater and blue jeans.
+Braxton was originally reported last seen wearing a red sweater and blue jeans, but authorities later said the red sweater was found inside of the residence he was last seen at.
 Bri’ya was last seen wearing a gray sweatshirt with colorful writing on front and black leggings.

+“If you live in the area, please search your property, including under mobile homes, in sheds, in or around abandoned cars,” the spokesperson said.
+“Key areas to search as we’ve mentioned obviously are retention ponds.
+We’ve got divers in those areas using sonar, using drones in heavily wooded areas.”

 Authorities urge anyone with information about the children’s whereabouts to call FDLE at 1-888-FL-MISSING (1-888-356-8774), the Jacksonville Sheriff’s Office at 904-630-0500 or 911.